kodcdangky/kodcdangky.github.io/blog0-reversed-enumerate.md

     # Now it should spit out elements and indices in reverse, but will it though?
 ```

 But this won't work.
-Anyone who has tried this will know that Python will spit at this code and tell you that `enumerate object is not reversible`.
+Anyone who has tried this will know that Python will spit on this code and tell you that `enumerate object is not reversible`.
 To understand why Python does not allow this, I recommend reading about `generator`, which is what `enumerate` is (well, close enough, it's not exactly inheriting from `collections.abc.Generator`, but it behaves like one), but the short answer is that `enumerate()` generates the variables `index` and `elem` as you loop through it, meaning it must start at the beginning and ends at the end, similar to a linked list per se, which also can not present it's final member without going from the beginning.

 Oh and don't try